-What’s Easter without dying eggs?
-There are lots of cool techniques and methods to create fun, patterned eggs, but sometimes simple is best.
-This go around we wanted to focus on the color palette more than anything else.
-We dyed our eggs in a bright and punchy palette or corals, chartreuse, and forest green to create this Easter Egg Runner Tablescape!
+For this Easter egg runner tablescape, we wanted to focus on the color palette more than anything else.
+We dyed our eggs in a bright and punchy palette of corals, chartreuse, and forest green to create this Easter Egg Runner Tablescape!
 Bonus?
 Instead of buying kits to dye your eggs, you just need basic food coloring!
 Plus a whole lot of eggs and the carton they come in!
 Set the table with some coordinating dinnerware, and you’re ready for Easter Brunch.

 Learn how to make the dye colors and the Easter Egg Runner after the jump!